Actively Recruiting

 You may qualify if you...

-• Male subject with symptomatic BPH.
+• Male subject with symptomatic benign prostatic hyperplasia (BPH)

-• Prostate size 30-100g.
+• Prostate size between 30 and 100 grams

-• Able to complete the study protocol.
+• Able to complete the study protocol

 Not Eligible